-Connect the supplied batteries to the repeater power adapter.

-• The battery and equipment are configured with a POLARIZED interconnect plug.
-Note: Reversing polarity will result in an inoperative repeater.
-The repeater kits are shipped with the polarized plug disconnected and it should be connected before the repeater is turned on.
+Connect the supplied batteries to the repeater power adapter from the NFES# 004150 SLA Battery Kit.
+The battery and equipment are configured with a POLARIZED interconnect plug.

 Turn the main power switch located on the SYSTEM MONITOR Module, to the "ON" position.